Archive

 Addendum

-Venus & Mercury
+Quasi-conjunction of Venus and Mercury

 Times are for the Traverse City/Interlochen area of Michigan.
 They may be different for your location.